jasonz666/configs/README.md

-# my-configs
+# configs
-any config files or scripts for *nix using.
+All config files or scripts for linux using.